crocoya/crocoya/README.md

-# Hi there 👋 I'm Yassine, a Full Stack Developer Junior !
+# Hi there 👋 I'm Yassine, a Front-End Developer !

 ### 🔭 I am currently training on technologies :
 - ReactJS